aswanthnarayan/Brocamp/Week 4/NodeJs.md

 console.log(greetings); // Outputs: {}
 ```

+In the example above, exports is reassigned, so it no longer points to the same object as module.exports.
+As a result, the `module.exports` an empty object.

-So for Replacing the Export Always use `module.exports` if you want to replace the entire exported value with something new (like a function, object, or class).
+- So Always use `module.exports` if you want to replace the entire exported value with a new function, object, or class

 ## MODULE SCOPE